-US News & World Report ranked our program as one of America’s Best Online Graduate Programs and Best Online Programs for Veterans (2013 and 2014).
+US News & World Report ranked our program as one of America’s Best Online Graduate Programs and Best Online Programs for Veterans (2016).
 Individuals responsible for employee and workforce development are provided the skills necessary to be successful in various learning and performance environments.
 Whether you are interested in instructional design, internal training and development, consulting, e-learning, or other training roles, the Masters of Education (M.Ed.) in Training and Development (T&D) will provide you the skills needed to enter or advance in the field.

 - 100% online with no on-campus attendance

 - Relevant- Uses real-world situations

 - Economical- Reduced distance education tuition rates

 The Master of Education (M.Ed.) degree in Training and Development is based on a reflective practice approach offering practitioners opportunities to reflectively and critically integrate their professional experiences with human resource development knowledge and practice skills.
 Individuals completing this master’s program will have sufficient professional knowledge and skill for entry or advancement in instructional design, and instructional, administrative, or evaluation positions that involve performance-based training.

 The Master of Education (M.Ed.) degree in Training and Development (T&D) is designed for entering or experienced training professionals who work in internal or external training positions in business and industry or other adult learning environments.

 The program is structured around a core body of knowledge in adult education and principles and theories of human performance improvement and instructional design.